-As provided throughout this resolution, the DET meets the applicable standards or includes reasonable alternatives to meet the intended purposes, without causing unreasonable costs.
-For example, an alternative trail location is included as a sustainable solution while the originally planned location may cause primary management area (PMA) impact along the Timothy Branch stream.
+As provided throughout this technical staff report, the DET meets the applicable standards or proposes reasonable alternatives to meet the intended purposes, without causing unreasonable costs.
+For example, an alternative trail location is proposed as a sustainable solution while the originally planned location may cause primary management area (PMA) impact along the Timothy Branch stream.